epfl-ada/ada-2021-project-quotebankers/README.md

 - [ ] Add age + occupation to website (Benjamin)
 - [ ] Add clustering to website (Matheus)
 - [ ] Add button to link to web-app
+- [ ] Remove plotly bar from plots